Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LRUNHLC-E2M.md

 ### Transcript

-> so yes skatepark confirmed i mean you can pretty much build a skateboard already, with the currents like we have half pipes one two three four exclamation mark that's nice absolute exclamation mark at the end
+> so yes skatepark confirmed I mean you can pretty much build a skateboard already, with the currents like we have half pipes one two three four exclamation mark that's nice absolute exclamation mark at the end